Teamwork Projects Review

 - Contacts: The contacts section of Teamwork is fairly thorough and gives you the option of adding different companies and people to your installation.
 Each user on your account is given a profile with contact details, as well as time-zone, date, and language preferences.
 Users can also be assigned different access levels within the projects they are permitted to view.

 - Links Tab: Formerly known as the Resources tab, the Links tab in each project is the designated location for embedding 3rd party applications, links, and webpages.
-This is a thoughtful addition on Teamwork’s part, and allows you to keep track of pertinent websites, add training videos and podcasts, and a whole lot more.
-Any resources you add to you account can be categorized by subject or grouped by date.
+This is a thoughtful addition on Teamwork’s part and allows you to keep track of pertinent websites, add training videos and podcasts, and a whole lot more.
+Any resources you add to your account can be categorized by subject or grouped by date.

 - Risk Register: Though Teamwork Projects is not as completely risk-driven as programs like LiquidPlanner, it does provide you with the option to download a risk register which helps determine potential threats to your projects.
 This chart can be converted into a PDF file and printed for easy reference.
 It is also PMBOK/PMP compliant.